-After making a long laundry list of sins in Romans 1:29-31, Paul almost immediately tells Christians in Rome, “You don’t have any right to pass judgment on any of these people.
+After making a long laundry list of sins in Romans 1:29-31, Paul almost immediately tells Christians in Rome, “You don’t have any right to pass judgment on any of these people I’ve been talking about.
 You’d be condemning yourself, too, because you do the same things they do” (2:1).
 Yet in the letter that he wrote to the church in Corinth, he told Christians there to excommunicate a man who had been sleeping with what seems to have been his stepmother (1 Corinthians 5:12-13).
 How do you think Paul might defend himself on what appears to be a flip-flop?

 For someone who tells people they shouldn’t judge others, Paul does a pretty fine job himself of judging others.
 When he tells Christians in Rome to leave the judging to God, he says the reason they should do that is because they commit the same kind of sins he just listed in Romans 1:29-31.
 What right does he have to say something like that to people he has never met?

-Paul warns that “Hard times and pain are headed toward all the toxic people who hurt themselves and others by the terrible things they do” (2:9).
+Paul warns that “All toxic people who hurt themselves and others by the terrible things they do are headed to hard times and pain” (2:9).
 Do you think Paul is talking about pain coming in this life or in the next life?
 In either case, what kind of hard times and pain do you think he’s talking about?